 Quixant’s revenue has historically been second half-weighted and as previously announced, management expect this trend to be reflected in full year 2019 results.
 However, new information from some customers regarding order levels for the remainder of 2019 indicates that, while this second-half weighting will occur, due to lower than expected demand for our customers’ gaming machines, Quixant’s total revenues will be below previous expectations and consequently will result in a reduction in full year profits for the Group to between $12.0m and $13.0m.

-No mention is given to these expectations, but a quick look at broker notes (available on Research Tree) shows that the figure for full-year profit was $20.0m So this represents quite a large miss of up to 40% and is almost commensurate with the share price fall.
+No mention is given to these expectations.
+A quick look at broker notes (available on Research Tree) shows that the figure for full-year profit was $20.0m.
+So this represents quite a large miss of up to 40% and is almost commensurate with the share price fall.
 Trading on a punchy valuation beforehand, this is no longer the case.

-It is well worth mentioning that unlike many other IPOs (including that of Alfa Financial, covered yesterday), management have performed a very good job since, and longer-term shareholders would have been on a terrific ride where their investment would have bagged many times over, had they sold out towards the top of the market.
+It is well worth mentioning that unlike many other IPOs (including that of Alfa Financial, covered yesterday), management have performed a very good job since.
+Longer-term shareholders would have been on a terrific ride where their investment would have bagged many times over, if they sold close to the top of the market.

-Quite why this is may be subject to a few reasons, the primary one could be the Densitron acquisition (which offers lower margins) but the effect is mitigated by a large increase of revenues over the years which means that although margins have roughly halved in this time, operating profits have doubled.
+Quite why this is may be subject to a few reasons, the primary one could be the Densitron acquisition (which offers lower margins).
+The effect is mitigated by a large increase of revenues over the years which means that although margins have roughly halved in this time, operating profits have doubled.

 Capex costs are low, and the company is genuinely cash generative.
 The acquisition was paid for via debt, but the business has since paid this off out of profits and now has a positive net cash balance.
 Additionally, dividends have resumed in the last two years and at roughly 40% of free cash flow are sustainable.